lorenzschmid/pushover-wrappers/README.md

-*pushover-wrappers*
+# matlab2pushover

-Simple functions for calling the Pushover API from Matlab and Python
+Simple function for calling the Pushover API from Matlab.
+Requires Internet connection and Matlab version R2015a or higher.

+## Configuration

-Note: enter your API Token & User key before use.
+Enter your API Token and User Key in the function code before use.